 Beyond direct impact injuries, the force can be strong enough to cause whiplash or other trauma to the neck and spine.
 Chest trauma, including bruised or broken ribs, is also common.
 In some cases, the loud explosion of the deployment can even result in temporary or permanent hearing damage.
 These are serious consequences that can arise from even a minor automobile accident if you aren’t positioned safely.

-When an Airbag Does More Harm Than Good
+Can an Airbag Do More Harm Than Good?

 An airbag should never do more harm than the crash itself.
 When it does, it’s often due to improper seating distance or, in some cases, a defect in the airbag system.
 Injuries like broken ribs, damage to internal organs, and severe head trauma can occur when the airbag’s force is misdirected.